laravel-enso/documentation/docs/frontend/forms.md

 - `i18n` - `Function`, optional - the function that performs translations
 - `locale` - `string`, optional, default `en` - used for the date fields

+#### Methods

+The components has several methods, of which the following are most useful, making sense to have them available in the CoreForm's concrete implementations:

+- `fetch()`, fetches the form data & template from the back-end
+- `field(field)`, returns the field with the given name
+- `param(field)`, returns the parameter with the given name
+- `routeParam(field)`, returns the route parameter with the given name
+- `fill(data)`, performs a 'fill' for the field names/values given in the data parameter
+- `setOriginal()`, updates the 'original' data store with the current form data state
+- `hideTab(tab)`, sets the given tab as hidden
+- `showTab(tab)`, sets the given tab as visible

 ### VueForm

 The bulma styled form component built on top of the renderless version of the component.